 \subsection{Context and related work}

-With advances in data collection and computational processing, high-dimensional ill-posed inverse problems have become more prevalent, especially in fields like remote sensing and data assimilation.
-This setting includes a wide array of physical science applications, spanning Earth science \citep{rodgers}, atmospheric science and remote sensing \citep{liu_2016,patil}, and high energy physics \citep{kuusela_phd_thesis,stanley_unfolding}, among many others.
-Providing guarantees for UQ in parameter inference from indirect observations is essential for assessing the precision of scientific inferences made in these contexts.
+High-dimensional, ill-posed inverse problems have become more prevalent, especially in remote sensing and data assimilation fields.
+This setting includes a wide array of physical science applications, spanning Earth science \cite{rodgers}, atmospheric science and remote sensing \cite{liu_2016,patil}, and high energy physics \cite{kuusela_phd_thesis,stanley_unfolding}, among many others.
+Providing guarantees for UQ in parameter inference is essential for assessing the precision of downstream scientific inferences.
 However, the inherent ill-posed nature of these problems often leads to inferences that are highly sensitive to noise, posing significant challenges for UQ.
-Namely, the ill-posedness leads to an identifiability issue in which statistical inference is impossible without providing some form of regularization, which usually takes either a deterministic (e.g., SVD truncation \citep{hocker_svd} and Tikhonov regularization \citep{schmitt_tunfold}) or probabilistic (e.g., priors and Bayesian inference) form.
-Under some assumptions, these two approaches are mathematically equivalent and are therefore subject to the same pitfalls, such as a disruption of the coverage guarantees of downstream intervals as a result of the incurred regularization bias as thoroughly discussed in \cite{kuusela_phd_thesis}.
-Our method's focus on one-dimensional QoI's and incorporation of parameter constraints allows for implicit regularization and therefore produces intervals with the promised coverage guarantee while avoiding the problem of regularization bias altogether.
+Namely, the ill-posedness leads to an identifiability issue in which statistical inference is impossible without providing some form of regularization, which usually takes either a deterministic (e.g., SVD truncation \cite{hocker_svd} and Tikhonov regularization \cite{schmitt_tunfold}) or probabilistic (e.g., priors and Bayesian inference) form.
+Under some assumptions, these two approaches are mathematically equivalent and are therefore subject to the same pitfalls, such as a disruption of the coverage guarantees of downstream intervals as a result of the incurred regularization bias, as thoroughly discussed in \cite{kuusela_phd_thesis}.
+Our method's focus on one-dimensional QoI's and incorporation of parameter constraints allow for implicit regularization.
+Therefore, it produces intervals with the promised coverage guarantee while avoiding the problem of regularization bias altogether.